eadgyo/poly-bigbalance/README.md

 ================

 Clone of little Big balance.
-Physics librairies were created this game.
+Physics librairies were created for this game.